Want good yarn but don’t want to pay big bucks? Check out these sites, where you can buy fantastic yarn online for great prices

 Sadly, I placed the hank back onto the shelf.
 I picked up another.
 And another, and another, desperately seeking a hank or skein that didn’t make me feel like I’d have to hide my purchase from my husband.

 I don’t remember what I bought that day.
-I probably wouldn’t have bought anything at all had I not felt guilty about going into this local business, touching and even smelling their wares, without buying something.
+I probably wouldn’t have bought anything at all had I not felt guilty about going into this small local business, touching and even smelling their wares, without buying something.
 But at some point I think I found the cheapest yarn I could find (that I actually wanted) and bought it.

 Most knitters, I imagine, who become truly serious about their hobby have probably felt this way about yarn shops.
 The yarns are quality, no question about it.
 And while we know that you often get what you pay for, it can be devastatingly difficult to justify paying that kind of money on something you don’t technically need.